MiR0d/ISM6257/README.md

 # ISM6257
 This repo contains homework assignments for my ISM6257 course.
+All code is written in Java.

 <h3>Assignments</h3>
 <li>Assignment 1: Develop an application that will display an envelope with a to, from, and stamp.</li>